RushiChavan-dev/ScotiabankAndroid/Technical Flow In Detail.md

 ## Introduction

-This documentation provides a step-by-step guide on how Android application works with Dagger Hilt for dependency injection, Jetpack Compose for UI, Retrofit for network communication, and OkHttp as the HTTP client.
+This documentation provides a step-by-step guide on how my Android application works with Dagger Hilt for dependency injection, Jetpack Compose for UI, Retrofit for network communication, and OkHttp as the HTTP client.

 ## Initialization